FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 #### SWAG Cert Management Feels Bad

-I'll admit this is entirely personal opinion.
+I'll admit this is entirely a personal opinion.
 SWAG has two ENVs used for configuring a cert *for a first domain:* `URL` and `SUBDOMAINS`.

 ```yaml
 environment: